rust-lang/book/second-edition/nostarch/chapter15.md

 Note that this is not the same as the “null” or “nil” concept in Chapter 6, which is an invalid or absent value.

-Although functional programming languages use cons lists frequently, it isn’t a commonly used data structure in Rust.
+Although functional programming languages use cons lists frequently, the cons list isn’t a commonly used data structure in Rust.
 Most of the time when you have a list of items in Rust, `Vec<T>` is a better choice to use.
 Other, more complex recursive data types *are* useful in various situations, but by starting with the cons list, we can explore how boxes let us define a recursive data type without much distraction.

 Listing 15-2 contains an enum definition for a cons list.
-Note that this code won’t compile yet because the `List` type doesn’t have a known size, which we’ll demonstrate:
+Note that this code won’t compile yet because the `List` type doesn’t have a known size, which we’ll demonstrate.

 Filename: src/main.rs